toumorokoshi/transmute-core/README.rst

 transmute-core
 ==============

-A utility library to help build transmute api generators.
+A utility library to help build transmute api generators for Python webframeworks.

 You can find out more here: